SAVING RURAL HOSPITALS

 at Small Rural Hospitals

-Actual amounts are for RHCs at rural hospitals <$30 million total expenses in the most recent three years available.
+Actual amounts are for 2017-2019 at RHCs at rural hospitals <$30 million total expenses.
 Estimates (dotted line) are from Figure 3-38.
-Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2017 and 2020.
+Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2018 and 2020.

 Since Rural Health Clinics are typically paid a fee for each visit to the clinic, the adequacy of the fee will depend on the average cost per visit in the clinic.
 In the hypothetical examples, the average cost per visit ranges from $211 to $247.
 The differences are primarily due to the differences in the numbers of physicians vs. non-physician clinicians.
 Although physicians see a larger number of patients on average than NPs and PAs, the higher number of visits is generally not enough to offset the higher wages for physicians.
 As a result, all else being equal, an RHC with a higher ratio of physicians to NPs/PAs will tend to have a higher cost per visit.